MicrosoftDX/nether/.github/PULL_REQUEST_TEMPLATE.md

 ###Issue: #PutYourIssueNumberHere

+ - [ ] Tick here to confirm that you have run RunCodeFormatter.ps1

 ###Description:
 Briefly describe the work that has been done and how that differ from what was there before.
 Only a few sentences since reviewer should be able to find more information in the issue linked at the top.